 This nacho cheese sauce recipe is perfect for dipping, drizzling, or anything in between.
-It is made with cheddar cheese, milk, spices, and is thickened to perfection.
+It is made with cheddar cheese, Velveeta cheese, evaporated milk, and green chiles.

 Melty Nacho Cheese Sauce